wenhuizhang/multidex_notes/README.md

 ## Resources for inspection APK methods

 I recommend you do this to ensure that you’re not missing anything drastic (like a poorly configured proguard, for example).
 Loosely, about 50% of your total methods should belong to your package.
-Anything indicates not using proguard or having a proguard configuration that needs some love.
+Anything lower indicates not using proguard or having a proguard configuration that needs some love.

 * [APK method count visualization](http://inloop.github.io/apk-method-count/) via inloop’s github